 When reaching out to a lead who is most likely not the decision-maker be clear with what your intentions are and how you got their contact information.
 Make it clear that you would like an introduction to a decision-making manager.

 This takes the pressure off assistants or juniors who may feel detached from an email that is written for a decision-maker.
 They might otherwise choose to ignore your email.
-If you are reaching out to someone you know is not a decision-maker it is key to include a CTA, a call to action, or instruction that lets them know what they need to do next.
-As a result, you are more likely to find a line of contact to the right decision-makers, or at least one step closer to senior management.
+If you are reaching out to someone you know is not a decision-maker it is key to include a CTA (a call to action), or instructions that lets them know what they need to do next.
+As a result, you are more likely to find a line of contact to the right decision-makers, or at least move one step closer to senior management.

 Qualify your leads.

 It might be that your lead is the person who wants or could need your product or service.
 Maybe they even reached out to you for a demo, in any case, they are senior enough to know what they and their team needs...but that doesn't always mean they have the power of decision making especially in terms of budget.

 To make sure you maintain an effective sales cycle and keep moving a deal forward, always qualify your leads!
 Not only does this let you understand your prospect’s key challenges and their specific needs, it also allows you to assess the level of knowledge of your product and competitors, their readiness to buy (i.e. how urgent is the challenge your product could solve), but it also lets you understand if they have the buying power.

 If it is the case that your lead lacks decision-making power use your qualification call to investigate further, ask who has buying power, how likely it is to get them involved and onside, and what hurdles there might be in convincing the decision-maker to buy.